 What is the currency used in Guatemala?

-The currency is “quetzales.”
-You may exchange money at the airport, however it will be a lower rate than if you wait until you arrive in Antigua.
-There are banks in the center of town that are open 7 days a week.
+The currency is “quetzals.”
+You may exchange money at the airport; however, it will be at a lower rate than if you wait until you arrive in Antigua.
+There are banks in the center of town that are open seven days a week.

 How will I get to the worksite on Monday morning?